nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This product is for **home-based business owners / reseller** who need help in keeping track of clients' contacts, transaction records, and remarks about the client.

-It is particularly meant for people with these characteristics:
+JeeqTracker is designed specifically for people with these characteristics:

 * needs to get things done extremely fast
 * prefer desktop applications over other types